 Eating a well-rounded diet including proteins, carbs and plenty of colorful fruits and vegetables is an important place to start.
-But if you really want to keep your body running at its optimal level, then getting educated on the most essential vitamins your body needs and where to find them is especially important.
+But if you really want to keep your body running at its optimal level, then getting educated on the most essential vitamins (like vitamin D) your body needs and where to find them is especially important.

 Calcium1 of 9

 Nobody wants to have fragile bones when they get older.
 Your parents might have already told you this when you were growing up, but calcium really is the key to strong, healthy bones.
 Calcium is also essential for healthy muscles, nerves and blood flow.

 Where to find calcium: dairy, kale, broccoli, salmon and soymilk

 Biotin, also known as Vitamin H, is one of the B complex vitamins that help the body convert food into energy.
 Biotin is essential for women because it helps keep your skin, hair, eyes, liver and nervous system healthy.
 Biotin is also a crucial nutrient during pregnancy, as it's important for embryonic growth.

 Where to find biotin: egg yolk, nuts, soybeans and other legumes, whole grains, cauliflower, bananas and mushrooms